Uncaged

-Uncaged is the third studio album by Zac Brown Band.
+Uncaged is the third studio album by American country music group Zac Brown Band.
 It was released on July 10, 2012.
 The album's lead single, "The Wind" was released on June 6, 2012.
 The album received widely positive reviews from critics and debuted at number one on the Billboard 200.
 At the 2013 Grammy Awards, it won the award for Best Country Album.

 Background

 Zac Brown called the album "Your basic country-Southern rock-bluegrass-reggae-jam record" saying "It's really about making people dance, you just don't let them go.
 There's a lot of songs on the record that when we play them live we'll extend out long.
 But it's really about just grabbing people in that pulse and then not letting them go that entire song."
 Clay Cook said "This is first record that we’ve made from start to finish in one thought, the previous albums have been a collection of songs … this is an album.”